nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 If not provided, a regular granule search is performed.

-The following are examples of accepted `exclude-granules` parameter usage:
+The following are examples of accepted `exclude-granules` parameter usage, note the acceptance of either dash or underscore in the parameter name:

 * `exclude-granules=true&granules=G1200187775-EDF_OPS`
 * `exclude_granules=true&granules=G1200187775-EDF_OPS`

-Note that the `granules` parameter here may take any of the accepted forms shown in the previous section.
+Note that the `granules` parameter here may take any of the accepted forms shown in the `granules` section below.

 > Use of `exclude-granules` in a query: